NeuralEnsemble/Networks_SIG/README.md

 ### Ongoing tasks

-An overview of the tasks which are ongoing and planned related to the work of this SIG can be found here: https://github.com/NeuralEnsemble/Networks_SIG/projects/1
+An overview of the tasks which are ongoing and planned related to the work of this WG can be found here: https://github.com/NeuralEnsemble/Networks_SIG/projects/1

 ### COMBINE 2021